lunardao/dao/README.md

 LunarDAO Shares are represented by the symbol $VOX.

 - 1 $VOX is an equivalent to 1 share.
-- $VOX is LunarDAO governance token
+- $VOX is LunarDAO governance token.
 - Minimum of 1 $VOX grants squad membership and voting power.
 - $VOX is an account bound, non-transferable token.
 - Every 0.1 ETH of tribute to the treasury mints 10 $VOX (-0.25% admin/management fee) to the member (at launch, future entry price may differ based on the previous investments made).
 - When a member ragequits their $VOX is burned.
     - $VOX value in the treasury stays the same for remaining members.
-    - RageQuiting member gets 100% of their funds with no extra fee.
+    - Ragequitting member gets 100% of their funds with no extra fee.

 **LunarDAO Loot**